 Klaus Kohvik – a design café by sea

 Klaus Kohvik is the perfect place for a summer afternoon.
-Because of the sea location and the big terrace this would be a perfect spot in the summer.
+Because of the sea location and the big terrace, this would be an ideal spot in the summer.
 At least I think.
 When I was there, it was freezing cold.
 The design of the place is so cool.
 Every room has a different set of furniture and quirky details.
 Also, the food is pretty good.
 I had a spicy vegetarian curry soup and rye bread.
 Usually, I am not a fan of rye bread, but this time I liked it.

 Address: Kalasadama 8.